A Tasty Treat, Any Way You Slice It

 - Grate the potatoes and strain them in a cheesecloth to remove the juice

-- Discard the juice and save the potato pulp
+- Discard the juice and save the potato pulp in a large bowl

 - Peel the potatoes

 - Run them through a juicer to remove the liquid